MartinMiles/awesome-sitecore/readme.md

 - [Repository of Sitecore Docker images](https://github.com/Sitecore/docker-images) - Build your own Docker images for the most recent versions of Sitecore.
 - [Packer for Sitecore](https://github.com/asmagin/sitecore-packer) - Repository contains Packer templates for a local Sitecore hosting environment with IIS and and SQL Server on Windows, SOLR and Sitecore 9.0 building virtual machine images and Vagrant boxes for VirtualBox, provisioned with Chef.
 - [Docker SOLR with SSL](https://github.com/LaubPlusCo/docker-solr-ssl) - A simple setup that set up a Linux container on a host running solr with SSL using a generated certificate.
+- [Sitecore Docker Tools](https://github.com/sitecore/docker-tools) - Set of utilities to improve developer experience when running Sitecore in a Docker environment.
+This an image with development scripts and entrypoints which can be used during Sitecore container builds and a PowerShell module with functions used on the Sitecore container host to initialize the Sitecore Docker environment.

 ## Content Hub